Rānui Ngārimu: Community involvement

 Ngārimu is a member and former chairperson of Te Roopu Raranga Whatu o Aotearoa, having been invited onto the committee of Aotearoa Moananui A Kiwa in 1988.
 She is heavily involved in supporting and organising Kapa haka performances and events.
 She is a member of the Waitaha Cultural Council Trust and helped organise the Te Matatini Festival at Hagley Park in 2015.
 Ngārimu also works to support the use of te reo Māori, volunteering as a teacher of Te Ataarangi and uses as a learning tool cuisenaire rods.
 She has also been a judge at several Te Matatini competitions.

 Ngārimu serves the Governor General of New Zealand performing the role of Pou Whakahaere o Te Waipounamu, assisting and supporting the Governor General with Māori protocol when required.
 She is also the New Zealand Olympic Committee kuia.

 Awards and honours

 In 1986 Ngārimu was voted the West Coast Woman of the Year.
 In 2018 Ngārimu was the recipient of the Te Waka Toi Ngā Tohu ā Tā Kingi Ihaka (Sir Kingi Ihaka Award), which recognises the recipient's lifetime contribution to Māori arts.
 Ngārimu was made an Officer of the New Zealand Order of Merit, for services to Māori art and culture, particularly weaving, in the 2020 New Years Honours.

 Family

 Ngārimu is the sister of Miriama Evans with whom she co-wrote The Art of Māori Weaving.
 Ngārimu was married to Harold Carr "Judge" Ngārimu who died in 1997, and raised five children with him.

+Ngārimu affiliates with Ngāi Tahu and Ngāti Mutungā iwi.